groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 <!--more-->

 To explore this idea, I took photos of three different packages of a particular product, "Rhode Peptide Lip Tint."
 I chose this product because it's a known target for counterfeiters according to [a recent New York Times article on fake beauty products](https://www.nytimes.com/wirecutter/reviews/counterfeit-beauty-products/).
 For each package, I took four photos of the cardboard box (one for each long side) and two photos of the tube (front and back).
-I then uploaded each tube's six photos to Google Gemini and used the Gemini 3.6 Flash model with Thinking enabled and fed it the prompt, **"Is this tube of Rhode Peptide Lip Tint authentic?"**
+I then uploaded each tube's six photos to Google Gemini and used the Gemini 3.6 Flash model with "Thinking" enabled and fed it the prompt, **"Is this tube of Rhode Peptide Lip Tint authentic?"**

 ![](/assets/rhode_prompt_1.png)